ibm-cloud-docs/vpc/bs_snapshots_restore.md

 {: #snapshots-vpc-restore-CLI}
 {: cli}

 Restoring from a bootable snapshot creates a boot volume that you can use to provision a virtual server instance.
-The boot volume uses a general-purpose profile and is limited to 250 GB.
+The boot volume can't exceed 250 GB.
 Data volumes are created and can be attached to the instance.
 You can restore volumes from a snapshot outside of instance provisioning as well, you can create stand-alone volumes and new auxiliary volumes for existing instances.

 ### Before you begin
 {: #snapshots-vpc-restore-prereq-CLI}